Horizon-Simulations/HS-flybywire/README.md

 ```shell
 ./scripts/dev-env/run.sh ./scripts/copy_a321hs.sh
 ```
-### 3. Build all A32NX module by running following command on powershell.
+### 3. Build the entire A32NX module by running following command in PowerShell.
 #### A318ceo
 For powershell:
 ```shell